shubhod/shubhodeepForSkylark/README.md

 10. all the path has been used as per the folder

 HOW TO RUN THE CODE:

+1. unzip the folder skylark

-1.open the  file writeOnCsv.py this is main file which needs to be run inorder to store the data in csv file
+2.open the  file writeOnCsv.py this is main file which needs to be run inorder to store the data in csv file

 2.to check the results open mycsv.csv and assets.csv